benny4JESUS/LITA_Class_documentation/README.md

 - Github for Portfollo Building

 ### Data Cleaning and Preparations
-In the initial phase of the Data Cleaning and Preparations we the following action;
+In the initial phase of the Data Cleaning and Preparations we perform the following action;
 1. Data loading and Inspection
 2. Handling missing variables
 3. Data Cleaning and formatting